Easy Never-Fail Pie Crust Recipe

 No matter what I tried, my crust never turned out.
 Until now.

 I watched America’s Test Kitchen make a pie crust that looks and feels like play-dough and IS NOT rolled, but you just pat it into the pan.
 Yes, you read that right.
 YOU DO NOT HAVE TO ROLL OUT THIS CRUST!
-This pie crust works because the large amount of fat plus a little dairy keep the gluten from toughening the crust.
+This pie crust works because of the fat plus a little dairy keep the gluten from toughening the crust.

 Yes, I know.
 This is not a low-fat recipe.
 My advice: IF YOU WANT SOMETHING LOW-FAT, DON’T MAKE PIE.
 Make a salad or some broccoli.
 But if you’re going to make pie, put lots of fat in the pie crust and then savor every bite.
 As The New Cookie Monster says, this is a “sometimes food.”